av1155/nvim/README.md

 Enhanced UI for messages, cmdline, and popups.

-- Cmdline: popup view centered at 50%
+- Cmdline: popup view positioned at 30% vertical, 50% horizontal
-- Routes: Filters out img-clip "Content is not an image" warnings
+- Routes: Filters out img-clip "Content is not an image" warnings and Mason update notifications

 #### edgy.nvim (`lua/plugins/edgy.lua`)